angular/angular/aio/content/guide/view-encapsulation.md

 # View encapsulation

-In Angular, a component's CSS styles can be encapsulated into the component's host element so that they don't affect the rest of the application.
+In Angular, a component's styles can be encapsulated within the component's host element so that they don't affect the rest of the application.

 The `Component`'s decorator provides the [`encapsulation`](api/core/Component#encapsulation) option which can be used to control how the encapsulation is applied on a _per component_ basis.

-The available options are:
+Choose from the following modes:

-- `ViewEncapsulation.ShadowDom`, it instructs Angular to use the browser's native shadow DOM API (see [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM)) to enclose the component's view inside a Shadow DOM (implemented via a ShadowRoot used as the component's host element) and use such to apply the provided styles in an isolated manner.
+- `ViewEncapsulation.ShadowDom`, Angular uses the browser's built-in [Shadow DOM API](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM)) to enclose the component's view inside a ShadowRoot (used as the component's host element) and apply the provided styles in an isolated manner.

-- `ViewEncapsulation.Emulated`, it instructs Angular to programmatically modify the component's CSS selectors so that they are only applied to the component's view and do not affect other elements in the application (_emulating_ a ShadowDom-like behavior).
+- `ViewEncapsulation.Emulated`, Angular modifies the component's CSS selectors so that they are only applied to the component's view and do not affect other elements in the application (_emulating_ Shadow DOM behavior).
 For more details, see [Inspecting generated CSS](guide/view-encapsulation#inspect-generated-css).

-- `ViewEncapsulation.None`, it doesn't instruct Angular to apply any sort of view encapsulation.
-  Meaning that any CSS styles specified for the component are actually globally applied and can affect any HTML element present within the application.
+- `ViewEncapsulation.None`, Angular does not apply any sort of view encapsulation meaning that any styles specified for the component are actually globally applied and can affect any HTML element present within the application.
   This mode is essentially the same as including the styles into the HTML itself.

 <div class="alert is-important">